fuxedo/fuxedo/README.md

 - Running `make` from `install-tests` folder will execute all "intergration tests" with whatever `TUXDIR` points to.
 That is done for every change in Fuxedo and time-to-time with Oracle Tuxedo 12.2
 - Part of unittests (FML32, Boolean expressions) are compiled and executed as "integration tests" under `install-tests/unit`

+Some of the tests fail with Oracle Tuxedo and I have reported several issues to Oracle, some are fixed but require additional patches from Oracle to be installed.

 ## More

 Check out some other projects: